Wondering how you can get Antoni Porowski flawless hair We are breaking down the look step by step.

 Inexperienced men might allow their beard head to grow freely, but true sophisticates know that a beautiful beard should be precisely maintained—think of it as a kind of topiary that lives on your face.
 The most classic shape is the rounded beard, which features a gentle curvature along the bottom edge.
 If you’re feeling like a more customized shape is a better fit, talk to your barber about a ducktail (think pirate-inspired pointiness) or a French fork (two points to your beard instead of one).

-If a goatee and a moustache merged into one facial hair style, you’d wind up with a door knocker beard.
+If a goatee and a mustache merged into one facial hair style, you’d wind up with a door knocker beard.
 Unlike full beards, door knockers don’t provide quite as much coverage.
 That makes them ideal for men who either can’t commit to a full beard or can’t grow a full one.
 Note that facial hair styles with very precise shape will always require more at-home maintenance than their untamed lumberjack fellows.

 Despite its admittedly hilarious name, the ducktail beard isn’t actually a style just designed for comedy.
 This sharply angled beard comes to a point just below the chin, accentuating your jaw and adding a hint of classic charm to your look.
 Although we’ve seen this style on middle-aged men in the past, a wave of younger stars have recently been embracing the look.
 If you’re able to grow a very full beard, the ducktail is worth trying.